ben-jacobson/django-snippets/README.md

 # django-snippets
 Code snippets for use in future Django projects

+Requirements - Python 3.6, then run "pip install -r requirements.txt" for all others

 August 2018 - Ben Jacobson

 In this repo are various code snippets for reuse in future Django projects.
 These mini projects were really helpful to me in learning Django.